Hook Commands

 --test-dir <command> | Only include directories where this command exits 0 |

-Breaking Change (v2.0.0): Caching and fail-fast are now enabled by default.
-Use --no-cache or --no-fail-fast to disable them.
+Breaking Change (v2.0.0): Caching is enabled by default.
+Use --no-cache to disable it.

 Caching Behavior